NicoloMoretti/barracks/docs/scripting-guide.md

 ```

-In this way, when you have long blocks with many child blocks nested inside, it's immediaetly clear that everything is subject to 'disable-self'.
-If you don't see it immediaetly, it's not there.
+In this way, when you have long blocks with many child blocks nested inside, it's immediately clear that everything is subject to 'disable-self'.
+If you don't see it immediately, it's not there.

 ## Comments